jpavley/SWE-Principles/text/Introduction.md

-# Introduction: SWE Principles, Values, Strategies
+# Introduction to SWE Principles, Values, Strategies

 Software is "eating the world"[1] and we're still not very good at software engineering.
 While we have a great body of thought leadership, best practices, patterns, and anti-patterns, in the day-to-day hustle of getting software to market we generally ignore this body of wisdom and do what we must to meet our goals and objectives.
 We ignore these ideas about how to ensure software quality, performance, reliability, and safety with good reason.
 It takes time to deliver software and the world is demanding more software than ever!
 We have to code fast, we have to code efficiently, and we have a countless more features to release!